 Martin presents the clobber passages in a scholarly and theological way, then lets the reader decide what conclusion they want to draw from the information provided.
 He provides another way to look at them that shows how the Bible is used against the LGBTQ community and how those verses could be used to include them.

-At 175 pages and ten chapters, UnClobber is an easy read.
+At 175 pages and 10 chapters, UnClobber is an easy read.
 It contains chapter notes and a list of resources at the end.
 The new expanded edition includes a new chapter, a small group guide, and a preaching series guide.

 Subscribe to get my latest content by email, and I'll send you SIX questions to ask yourself before sharing that your child is transgender: because it can be a little overwhelming and sometimes you just need to know where to start.